-If your scanner is out range of the base, an alarm sounds from the scanner.
-The alarm stops when the scanner is moved closer to the base, when the base connects to another scanner, or when the alarm duration expires.
+If your scanner is out of range of the base, an alarm sounds from the scanner.
+The alarm stops when the scanner is moved closer to the base or when the alarm duration expires.

 Note: If you are out of range when you scan a bar code, you will receive an error tone even if you do not have the alarm set.
 You receive the error tone since the data could not be communicated to the base or the host.